Education and Qualification Recognition

-In this case adaption measures are not necessary.
-The applicant can apply for a residence permit according to § 19 a German Residence Act – Blue Card or § 18 German Residence Act – for the purpose of employment.
+In this case, adaption measures are not necessary.
+The applicant can apply for a residence permit according to § 19 a German Residence Act – Blue Card or § 18 German Residence Act – for employment.
 The applicant will be able to work in Germany as a doctor, nurse or other professional.

 The professional qualification is not seen as equivalent.

-There is also the possibility that the professional qualification is recognised, but the applicant’s German language skills are not sufficient.
-In this case a German language course has to be taken by the applicant.
+There is also the possibility that the professional qualification is recognised, but the applicant’s German language skills are insufficient.
+In this case, a German language course has to be taken by the applicant.